markdicksonjr/nibbler/README.md

 or you could use something like

-`go get`
+`go get -v -t -d ./...`

-then, build the sample app (from the correct directory):
+then, build the sample app you're interested in using (from the correct directory):

 `go build`

-finally, run the app (from ./sample) with
+finally, run the app (from the correct directory) with

 `go run sample.application`

 Note that using dep this way could pull in more vendor dependencies than your app might need (e.g. elasticsearch-related dependencies when you're using only SQL).
-To avoid this, use go get (perhaps with the Gopkg.toml as a reference for the full dependency list).
+To avoid this, use go get without the flags above (perhaps with the Gopkg.toml as a reference for the full dependency list).

 ## Configuration